 - 1 pound chopped candied fruit

-- 1½ cups flour, divided
+- 1½ cups all purpose flour divided use

 - ½ teaspoon ground cloves